 The Mexican Central Bank, the country’s apex bank, is responsible for all the banks in the country.
-The large percentage of the financial banking institution is mostly in the hand of foreign banks.
+A large percentage of the financial banking institution is mostly in the hand of foreign banks.
 There are still reliable indigenous banks that provide quality financial services to the Mexican people.
 Also, all the different banks have different structures and functions that they offer their clients.